-What wind speed is best for you depends on what type of boat you will be sailing.
-The smaller boats as dinghies can turn over much faster with heavier winds than a larger sailing vessel.
-If the wind is too light for a larger sailing vessel, it may be challenging for the boat even to move.
+What wind speed is best depends on what type of boat you will sail.
+Smaller boats as dinghies, can turn over much faster with heavier winds than a larger sailing vessels.
+If the wind is too light for a larger sailing vessel, it may even be challenging for the boat to move.

-Here are the different types of wind that is best for beginners and others:
+Here are the different types of wind that are best for beginners and others:

 - Absolute Beginners – An absolute beginner can usually sail comfortably in anything under 10 knots.
 Anything under 10 knots prevents capsizing the boat, which can be very dangerous, especially if you are not an experienced sailor.

-- Almost Comfortable Sailor – If you are a beginner but are quite a comfortable sailing, you can sail between 5 to 12 knots.
-This would be quite a comfortable amount of wind to allow you to still sail and handle the boat.
+- Almost Comfortable Sailor – If you are a beginner but are quite comfortable sailing, you can sail between 5 to 12 knots.
+This would be quite a comfortable amount of wind to allow you to sail still and handle the boat.

-- Intermediate Sailing – As an intermediate sailor or someone who is seriously training in sailing, the wind between 15 to 20 knots should be fine.
+- Intermediate Sailing – As an intermediate sailor or someone seriously training in sailing, the wind between 15 to 20 knots should be fine.

-- Advanced Sailing – As advanced sailors or heavy sail boats can usually handle between 20 to 25 knots.
-For some of these heavy boats wind under 12 knots may be challenging for them to sail.
+- Advanced Sailing – Advanced sailors or heavy sailboats can usually handle between 20 and 25 knots.
+For some of these heavy boats, wind under 12 knots may be challenging for them to sail.

 The best speed or wind for sailing is the one that allows you to navigate the boat safely.
 And to do this, you need to consider your abilities so that your sailing trip is not unnecessarily dangerous.

-To understand why wind is essential, we need to understand what a knot is and how a knot in sailing is different than just a mile per hour or kilometer per hour wind measurement.
+To understand why wind is essential, we need to understand what a knot is and how a knot in sailing differs from just a mile-per-hour or kilometer-per-hour wind measurement.

 The term knots were used in the maritime during the 17th Century to help determine speed on the water.
 Today, a knot is a speed unit tied directly to the global latitude and longitude coordinate system.
-Knots are easier to navigate with instead of using miles per hour (MPH) or kilometers per hour (KPM).
+Knots are easier to navigate than miles per hour (MPH) or kilometers per hour (KPM).